MooVC/MooVC/README.md

 - Added a Serialization.SerializationInfoEnumeratorExtensions.ToDictionary extension to produce a dictionary containing the elements stored within a SerializationInfo object.
 - Added a Serialization.SerializationInfoExtensions.ToDictionary extension to produce a dictionary containing the elements stored within a SerializationInfo object.
 - Changed Ensure.ArgumentIsAcceptable so that it now returns the tested value.
+- Changed Ensure.ArgumentIsAcceptable so that it now differentiates between references and structs.
 - Changed Ensure.ArgumentNotNull so that it now returns the tested value.
+- Changed Ensure.ArgumentNotNull so that it now differentiates between references and structs.
 - Changed Ensure.ArgumentNotNullOrWhiteSpace so that it now returns the tested value.